 The monitor code has been updated from previous versions of the monitor code to allow enabling the internal oscillator to generate the internal clock.
-This addition, which is enabled when IRQ is returned to normal logic levels after a reset into monitor mode is entered, is intended to support serial communication at 9600 baud in monitor mode by using the internal oscillator, and the internal oscillator user trim value OSCTRIM (ROM location \$FFC0) to generate the desired internal frequency (3.2 MHz).
-The IRQ pin must remain at normal logic levels during the monitor session in order to maintain communication.
+This addition, which is enabled when \overline{IRQ} is held low out of reset, is intended to support serial communication/programming at 9600 baud in monitor mode by using the internal oscillator, and the internal oscillator user trim value OSCTRIM (FLASH location \$FFC0, if programmed) to generate the desired internal frequency (3.2 MHz).
+Since this feature is enabled only when \overline{IRQ} is held low out of reset, it cannot be used when the reset vector is programmed (i.e., the value is not \$FFFF) because entry into monitor mode in this case requires V{TST} on \overline{IRQ} .
+The \overline{IRQ} pin must remain low during this monitor session in order to maintain communication.

 Table 15-1 shows the pin conditions for entering monitor mode.
-As specified in the table, monitor mode may be entered after a power-on reset (POR).
+As specified in the table, monitor mode may be entered after a power-on reset (POR) and will allow communication at 9600 baud provided one of the following sets of conditions is met: